vectordotdev/timber-ruby/README.md

 ## Integrations

 Timber integrates with popular frameworks and libraries to capture context and metadata you couldn't otherwise.
-This automatically upgrades logs produced by these libraries, making them [easier to search and use](#do-amazing-things-with-your-logs).
+This automatically augments logs produced by these libraries, making them [easier to search and use](#do-amazing-things-with-your-logs).
 Below is a list of libraries we
 support: